Talent Acquisition Specialist Resume Example

 You can highlight achievements, not just tasks.
 For example, "I negotiate with vendors, save $150,000 yearly, and manage onboarding for new suppliers."

 Use bullet points for clarity if you want.
-Recruiters like seeing measurable impact-think numbers, not just duties.
-This helps your resume stand out fast.
+Recruiters like seeing measurable impact—think numbers, not just duties.
+This helps your resume stand out fast, especially when you complement it with a cover letter that highlights your achievements.

 I always list both technical and soft skills on my resume.
 For a Sourcing Specialist, think about negotiation, vendor management, data analysis, and contract administration.